mlee1423/mkdocs-test/docs/1-pc.md

 * Micro-ATX (24.4cm x 24.4cm)
 * Mini-ATX (17cm x 17cm)

 ### Memory - RAM
 ![ram](./assets/images/ram.png){: style="width:15em"}

 Random Access Memory (RAM) is used to load and run applications, respond to commands, or toggle between multiple programs.
-Memory is almost always being actively used by the PC operating system.
-Different programs require different amounts of RAM, but regardless of the application, it's likely to use a small amount.
-Adding up over time, if too much RAM is being used at one time, the applications currently being used will slow down severely.
+Memory is almost always being actively used by the PC's operating system.
+Different programs require different amounts of RAM, but regardless of the application, it's likely to use at least a small amount.
+Adding up over time, if too much RAM is being used at once, the applications currently being used will slow down severely.

 #### Capacity Comparison